Water Problems-Wet Basement-Water coming up from the Floor -How to fix a Wet Basement Floor

 no tile at all.
 This will prevent water from being taken away from under the house slab causing a wet basement.
 To repair this

-Our most common weeping tile installation is an interior repair called a French drain.
+Our most common weeping tile installation is an interior repair called a French drain or an internal weeping tile or sump system-.
 Get a quote to repair a wet basement

 The floor is broken up along the leaking walls and a trench is excavated.
 A Four inch perforated weeping